MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-nuance-fos-setup.md

      - If you haven't added a domain, follow the steps in [Add the new domain name](/azure/communication-services/how-tos/telephony/domain-validation#add-new-domain-name).
 Enter staging.ivr.nuance.com or nuance.com as the domain.
      - Perform the steps in [Verify the domain ownership](/azure/communication-services/how-tos/telephony/domain-validation#verify-domain-ownership).
 Azure portal generates a value for the TXT record.
 Authorize the domain for the validation to succeed.
   - Specify the **Fully Qualified Domain Name** of the SBC to be configured in Direct Routing.
 Follow the steps in [Adding a Session Border controller](/azure/communication-services/quickstarts/telephony/voice-routing-sdk-config#adding-a-session-border-controller) to ensure that messages are exchanged between Azure Communication Services and the configured SBC.
   - Configure outbound voice routing rules for Azure Communication Services direct routing.
-Follow the steps in [Creating Voice Routing rules](/azure/communication-services/quickstarts/telephony/voice-routing-sdk-config?pivots=platform-azp#creating-voice-routing-rules) to setup the voice routing rules.
+Follow the steps in [Creating Voice Routing rules](/azure/communication-services/quickstarts/telephony/voice-routing-sdk-config?pivots=platform-azp#creating-voice-routing-rules) to set up the voice routing rules.
-1. Create an Azure Function to redirect the call from Azure Communication Services to the SBC in your Azure Communication Services tenant with the following environment variables:
+1. Create an Azure Function to redirect the call from Azure Communication Services to the SBC with the following environment variables:
    - `redirectNumber`: number that you want your incoming calls to be redirected to
    - `dialedNumberConnectionString`: Azure Communication Services connection string for the dialed number
-   - `dialedNumber`: outbound number that your incoming calls will be routed to
+   - `dialedNumber`: outbound number that your incoming calls are routed to
 1. Navigate to your Azure Communication Services number and integrate the Event Grid event type, `Microsoft.Communication.
 IncomingCall`, to your Azure function.
 You can perform one of the following steps:
-   - Run the armclient command below:
+   - Run the armclient command:

       `armclient put "/subscriptions/[your_azure_subscription_guid]/resourceGroups/[your_resource_group_name]/providers/Microsoft.Communication /CommunicationServices/[your_acs_resource_name]/providers/Microsoft.EventGrid/eventSubscriptions/[subscription_name]?api-version=2022-06-15" "{'properties': {'destination': {'endpointType': 'AzureFunction','properties': {'maxEventsPerBatch': '1','preferredBatchSizeInKilobytes': '64','resourceId': ' /subscriptions/ [your_azure_function_subscription_guid] /resourceGroups/[Your Azure Function RG Name]/providers/Microsoft.Web/sites/[Your AzureFunction name in Portal]/functions/[Your AzureFunction Name in your C# code]'}},'filter': {'includedEventTypes': ['Microsoft.Communication.
 IncomingCall']}}}" -verbose `

    - Through the Azure portal:
       - Select **Event** and then select **Create Event Subscription**.
-      - Specify the following on the Create Event Subscription page:
+      - Specify the following information on the Create Event Subscription page:
          - Name
          - Event Schema: Event Grid Schema
          - Filter to Event Types: **Incoming Call (Preview)**